glendawei/database_project/README.md

    These files work together to create a complete online banking system, with each part handling a specific aspect of the platform.
 # Technical Details

-   - **Session Management**: Flask's session handling is secured using a secret key to sign cookies, HTTPS-only cookie transmission, and restricted HTTP-only access.
-Sessions have a 30-minute lifetime to enhance security and manage user interactions effectively.
-Each user's session is tied to a unique session ID, ensuring that user logins do not override across different windows or browsers.
+   - **Session Management**: Flask’s session handling is secured with a secret key to sign cookies, HTTPS-only transmission, and restricted HTTP-only access.
+Sessions are configured with a 30-minute lifetime for better security and user interaction management.
+To prevent session data from being overwritten on the same machine, use different browsers (e.g., Chrome and Safari) or one in normal mode and one in incognito mode.

    - **Blueprints**: Flask Blueprints are used to modularize the application.
 Separate blueprints handle specific functionalities (e.g., user, admin, bank, and card operations), improving code organization and scalability.